 Don’t Leave It Until the Last Minute

 Although it may be tempting to enjoy your final year at university and take the summer to enjoy your freedom before working life.
 It is advisable to start applying for graduate jobs early.
 Many graduate jobs start in September so applications for this can close as early as December the year before.
 If you don’t plan on taking a year before you start your graduate job.
 You have to be applying early into your last year in order to make the application deadlines.
 This is too rushed for some graduates.
 Some prefer to take a year to travel or experience other things which gives them longer to consider their application options.

 Do Your Research

-Once you have found a role you are interested in applying for it is a good idea to do plenty of research on the company.
-You should decide if you think you would be a good fit and if so tailor your CV to suit the role you are applying for and if you are invited for an interview show an interest in the organisation by mentioning why you want to work for them and what you could bring to the role and the organisation as a whole.
+Once you have found a role you are interested in applying for.
+It is a good idea to do plenty of research on the company.
+You should decide if you think you would be a good fit.
+If so tailor your CV to suit the role you are applying for.
+If you are invited for an interview.
+Show an interest in the organisation by mentioning why you want to work for them and what you could bring to the role and the organisation as a whole.